No flower we saw was so lovely as the bluebell.

 Gorse on the Cardross Road

-first glance, gorse and broom may appear to be one and the same.
+At first glance, gorse and broom may appear to be the same,

 Rhododendron at Armadale